MCP Server

 foura_browser

 Full browser session.
 JavaScript runs, the DOM renders, cookies come back.
-2 to 10s.
 Mirrors POST /api/browser/.

 Use for single-page apps, lazy-loaded content, or pages behind anti-bot challenges that need a real browser to clear.